Learn how to calculate the P&L and the cost of a Forex trade based on the table of assets and spreads.

 In the second example above mentioned with a microlot, the result would be: (0.74989 - 0.74497) / 0.74497 * 1000 AUD = 6.60 AUD

 If you take this route, the P&L will be denominated on the base currency (AUD in the case of AUDUSD) and not on the quote currency.

-Choose how to display P&L in Metatrader terminal
+Choose how to display P&L in the MetaTrader terminal

 'Profit' in MT4/MT5 does not include the cost of a trade.
-Only the amount that appears in bold in the last row of of the 'Profit' column includes cost (commission and swap).
+Only the amount that appears in bold in the last row of the 'Profit' column includes all the costs (commission and swap).

 Calculate the cost of a trade

-The cost of a trade consist of commission + swap.
+The cost of a trade consists of commission + swap.